Cockney: Region

-Originally, when London consisted of little more than the walled City, the term applied to all Londoners, and this lingered into the 19th century.
-As the city grew the definitions shifted to alternatives based on more specific geography, or of dialect.
+Initially, when London consisted of little more than the walled City, the term applied to all Londoners, and this lingered into the 19th century.
+As the city grew, the definitions shifted to alternatives based on dialect or more specific areas; the East End and the area within earshot of Bow Bells.

-The terms "East End of London" and "within the sound of Bow bells" are sometimes used interchangeably, and the bells are a symbol of East End identity.
-The area within earshot of the bells changes with the wind, but there is a correlation between the two geographic definitions under the typical prevailing wind conditions.
+The East End of London and the vicinity of Bow Bells are often used interchangeably, representing the identity of the East End.
+The region within the audible range of the bells varies depending on the direction of the wind, but there is a correlation between the two geographic definitions under the typical prevailing wind conditions.
+The term can apply to East Londoners who do not speak the dialect and those who do.

 London's East End

-The traditional core districts of the East End include Bethnal Green, Whitechapel, Spitalfields, Stepney, Wapping, Limehouse, Poplar, Haggerston, Aldgate, Shoreditch, the Isle of Dogs, Hackney, Hoxton, Bow and Mile End.
-The informal definition of the East End gradually expanded to include towns in south-west Essex such as Barking, East Ham, Leyton, Plaistow, Stratford, Wanstead, Walthamstow and West Ham as these formed part of London's growing conurbation.
+The traditional core districts of the East End include the Middlesex towns of Bethnal Green, Whitechapel, Spitalfields, Stepney, Wapping, Limehouse, Poplar, Haggerston, Shoreditch, Hackney, Hoxton, Bow and Mile End.
+Nearly all of these areas had originally been part of the Manor and Parish of Stepney.
+In the 1600s and 1700s a Cockney's Feast, also later known as the Stepney Feast was held in Stepney each May.
+The purpose of the event was to raise money so that Stepney boys could be apprenticed in the maritime trades.

+The informal definition of the East End has gradually expanded to areas including as Poplar, Stratford, West Ham and Canning Town, as these have formed part of London's growing conurbation.